konflux-ci/integration-service/docs/binding-controller.md

 %% Node definitions
-ensure2(Proceed further if:<br>Snapshot testing <br> not finished yet) markSnapshot("Mark snapshot as failed for failure to deploy") cleanupDeploymentArtifacts("Delete DeploymentTargetClaim and Environment") continueProcessing2[/Controller continues processing.../]
+ensure2(Proceed further if:<br>Snapshot testing <br> not finished yet) isSnapshotOldEnough{"Is lastUpdatedTime greater than the threshold?"}
+requeue[/"Requeue environment cleanup after threshold delay"/] markSnapshot("Mark snapshot as failed for failure to deploy") cleanupDeploymentArtifacts("Delete DeploymentTargetClaim and Environment") continueProcessing2[/Controller continues processing.../]